Gage-Technologies/gigo-documentation/introduction/intro.md

 ###  **Who Can Use These Features?**

 Anyone!
 These advanced features are available to all users for free.
-The concepts required to use these features may not be accessible for new users of Gigo or users who are new to the world of programming.
+The concepts required to use these features may not be accessible to new users of Gigo or users who are new to the world of programming.

-The following documents are will provide basic information for those that are unfamiliar with some more advanced concepts, but these documents are not designed to be a primary source of information on those topics.
+The following documents will provide basic information for those that are unfamiliar with some more advanced concepts, but these documents are not designed to be a primary source of information on those topics.